MayOneUS/2014-06-02-mayone.us-website/faq.md

 ## What if my question isn't answered here?

-<a title="Contact" href="/contact">You can ask us through our Contact Page.
-Feel
-free to send us your feedback</a>.
+You can ask us through our [Contact Page](/contact).
+Please send us your feedback.